Boeing jet sales fell by 100 last year, but it outdelivered Airbus

 However, overall sales for the year slumped despite a year-end rush that saw it book 202 net orders in December, according to data released Friday.

-Boeing’s final 2016 tally was 668 net orders, exactly 100 jets fewer sales than in the previous year.
+Boeing’s final 2016 tally was 668 net orders, exactly 100 fewer jets sold than in the previous year.

 In a message to employees Friday, the new chief executive of Boeing Commercial Airplanes, Kevin McAlister, also listed the successful achievement of a series of milestones during the year.